erfan-web/advanced-todo-list-app/README.md

 # Simply open index.html in your browser
 ```

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is inspired by a free source code example from [SourceCodester](https://www.sourcecodester.com).
+Used for practice purposes only.